Taking Chance

-Taking Chance is a 2009 American historical drama television film directed by Ross Katz, from a screenplay by former U.S. Marine officer Michael Strobl and Katz, based on the journal of the same title kept by Strobl, who also served as military consultant.
+Taking Chance is a 2009 American historical drama television film directed by Ross Katz, from a screenplay by U.S. Marine Lieutenant Colonel, Retired Michael Strobl and Katz, based on the journal of the same title kept by Strobl, who also served as military consultant.
 Kevin Bacon's portrayal won him a Golden Globe Award for Best Actor – Miniseries or Television Film and a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie, among others.

 Taking Chance premiered at the Sundance Film Festival on January 16, 2009, and aired on HBO in the United States on February 21, 2009.
 The film received generally favorable reviews from critics.
 At the 61st Primetime Emmy Awards, it earned ten nominations, such as Outstanding Television Movie and Outstanding Lead Actor in a Miniseries or Movie for Bacon, and won one for Outstanding Single-Camera Picture Editing for a Miniseries or a Movie.

 Plot

-The movie is based on the recollections of U.S. Marine Lt.
-Col Michael Strobl, a real person, who accompanied the remains of Lance Corporal Chance Phelps, a Marine fatally wounded by gunfire near Baghdad during the Iraq War, from Dover Air Force Base to Dubois, Wyoming in April 2004.
-He attended both Phelps's funeral and his memorial service, and wrote an essay about the entire experience, the emotions he felt and the people he met.
-It was published in the blog Blackfive on 23 April 2004 and was circulated widely on the Internet.
+The movie is based on the recollections of U.S. Marine Lieutenant Colonel Michael Strobl.
+Strobl becomes self-reflective about his duties assigned to the task of the funeral arrangements for deceased soldiers in contrast to ambitions of active duty in warfare for which he joined the Corps.
+He decides that he will take the assignment of looking after the remains of Private First Class even though military protocol would normally assign an NCO (Non-Commissioned Officer) to such an assignment.
+He escorted the remains of fallen Marine Private First Class Chance Phelps (posthumously promoted to Lance Corporal) from Dover Air Force Base to Dubois, Wyoming.